applescan/What-To-Eat/README.md

 ### Bug / Feature Request
 - If there is a typo in the ingredients form, the result will not show properly, so user have to be very precise when inputting their items.
-- Sometimes spoonacular api includes items that are not part of user's dietary requirements.
 - In the future, I am planning to include NLP in the ingredients form, so when user typed something that are not precise, the NLP can predict what user mean and fix those inputs.
-- Another future enhancement will be adding a meal planning capabilities and add favorite meals.
+- Another future enhancement will be adding a meal planning capabilities.

 ## Author